David Lee (volleyball)

-David Cameron Lee (born March 8, 1982) is an American volleyball player, currently working as the head coach for Indian Club, Bengaluru Torpedoes.
+David Cameron Lee (born March 8, 1982) is an American volleyball player, currently working as the head coach for the Indian Club, Bengaluru Torpedoes.
 As a member of the United States men's national volleyball team, he is an Olympic Champion at the 2008 Summer Olympics, an Olympic bronze medalist at the 2016 Summer Olympics, and a three-time Olympian (2008, 2012, 2016).
 He is also a two-time NORCECA Champion (2007, 2013), a gold medalist at the 2015 World Cup, and a gold medalist of the World League (2008, 2014).

 Early life

 Lee was born in Alpine, California.
 He attended Granite Hills High School in El Cajon, California, where he graduated in 2000.

 College

 As a junior at Long Beach State in 2003, he was named to the All-Mountain Pacific Sports Federation (MPSF) second team and led the conference with a .483 hitting percentage.
 As a senior in 2004, he was named an American Volleyball Coaches Association (AVCA) First Team All-American.
 He helped Long Beach State to the 2004 NCAA championship match, where they lost to BYU in the longest championship match in NCAA men's volleyball history.
 Long Beach State held two championship points, but did not convert and lost 3-2, 19–17 in the fifth game.